depression_pain

 The Cost of Failure

 Unfortunately, the number of Americans affected by serious depression and anxiety disorders is enormous, as are the costs to society due to failure to treat and/or treatment failure.
-The National Institute of Mental Health reports that each year, approximately 57 million Americans suffer from depression, including chronic, low-grade depression (dysthymia) and anxiety, and some 14.8 million of those are dealing with major depressive disorder, the leading cause of disability for people ages 15 to 44.
+Tens of millions of Americans suffer from depression, including chronic, low-grade depression (dysthymia) and anxiety.
+21 million of those Americans have been diagnosed with major depressive disorder (MDD), the leading cause of disability for people ages 15 to 44.

-Several months ago, Michael, a 17-year-old high school student, came to see me.
-Michael had a long history of hospitalizations after attempting to take his own life, and despite undergoing intensive psychiatric treatment, he remained depressed and suicidal.
+Michael, a 17-year-old high school student, came to see me with a long history of hospitalizations after attempting to take his own life.
+Despite undergoing intensive psychiatric treatment, he remained depressed and suicidal.
 Like 40 percent of those who suffer from major depressive disorder, Michael was not responding to treatment.

 When contemplating a situation like Michael’s, the question “What am I missing?” is never far from my mind.
 Statistics show that only about one-third of patients with MDD respond to antidepressant medication, with about the same number responding to psychotherapy alone.
 If we combine the two approaches the numbers improve slightly, but the fact remains that most people with MDD respond only partially to medical interventions, with almost half remaining entirely unresponsive.